Sergey Revin: Cosmonaut career

 Sergei Revin in the Zvezda Service Module of the International Space Station in August 2012.

-In April 1996 Revin was enlisted to the NPO-Energia cosmonaut corps as a test cosmonaut candidate.
-From April 1996 to June 1998 he was taking basic space training course.
+In April 1996, Revin was enlisted to the NPO-Energia cosmonaut corps as a test cosmonaut candidate.
+From April 1996 to June 1998, he was taking basic space training course.
 On June 17, 1998, the Interdepartmental Qualification Board qualified him as a test cosmonaut.

-From July 1998 to January 2011 he was a test cosmonaut of the Energia Rocket and Space Corporation.
-Since January 2011 he is a test cosmonaut of the Gagarin Cosmonaut Training Center.
-From October 1998 to April 2011 he took advanced training course, specializing on the International Space Station Program.
-Since April 2011 he trained as the Expedition 29/30 backup crew member specializing as the Soyuz TMA flight engineer and the ISS flight engineer.
+From July 1998 to January 2011, he was a test cosmonaut of the Energia Rocket and Space Corporation.
+Since January 2011, he is a test cosmonaut of the Gagarin Cosmonaut Training Center.
+From October 1998 to April 2011, he took advanced training course, specializing on the International Space Station Program.
+Since April 2011, he trained as the Expedition 29/30 backup crew member specializing as the Soyuz TMA flight engineer and the ISS flight engineer.

-In April 2017 Revin was excluded from Cosmonaut Training Center due to medical reason.
+In April 2017, Revin was excluded from Cosmonaut Training Center due to medical reason.

 Expedition 31/32

-Revin served as a Flight Engineer for the ISS long duration Expedition 31/32 missions.
-He launched aboard the Soyuz TMA-04M spacecraft on 15 May 2012 along with Soyuz TMA-04M crew members Gennady Padalka and NASA astronaut Joe Acaba.
+Revin served as a flight engineer for the ISS long duration Expedition 31/32 missions.
+He launched aboard the Soyuz TMA-04M spacecraft on 15 May 2012 along with Soyuz TMA-04M crew members Gennady Padalka and NASA astronaut Joseph M. Acaba.
 Revin and his fellow TMA-04M crew members docked with the International Space Station on 17 May at 4:36 UTC.
 Revin, along with Padalka and Acaba, landed in Kazakhstan on 17 September 2012.